McGill-MMA-EnterpriseAnalytics/customer_banking/README.md

 - We considered whether a client had been contacted previously.

 Model Selection:
-- Considering our focus on maximizing recall (identifying true positives), we selected the scaled Gradient Boosting model.
+- Considering our focus on maximizing recall (identifying true positives), we computed F2 scores and selected the scaled Gradient Boosting model.
 - Preferred Gradient Boosting over Logistic Regression for its superior performance.

 Timing Considerations: